• Skip to primary navigation

 • 4 russet potatoes cleaned, peeled and cut into 2 inch chunks

-• 1 stick unsalted butter divided
+• ½ cup unsalted butter divided (one stick)

 • ¾ cup heavy cream